The right device for the right space

 Through the Lens

 Not to be completely over-shadowed by it's older if smaller iPhone brother, iPad also received an update from Apple today -- to iOS 3.2.

 We're updating as we type but if you notice and Wi-Fi reception fixes or anything else of note, let us know in the comments!

-Editor-in-Chief of iMore, co-host of Iterate, Debug, Review, Vector, and MacBreak Weekly podcasts.
+EiC of iMore, EP of Mobile Nations, Apple analyst, co-host of Debug, Iterate, Vector, Review, and MacBreak Weekly podcasts.
 Cook, grappler, photon wrangler.
 Follow him on Twitter and Google+.